Duds/CriticalView360/project-progress.md

 ## Next Steps:

 1. Implement Logged-In User Features:
-   - Update the Dashboard component to display a personalized welcome message using the user's name from MongoDB.
    - Implement user-specific functionalities, such as displaying user-specific data or providing access to user-specific settings.

 2. Refine Backlog and Reprioritize Tasks: